AgnosticUI/agnosticui/site/docs/docs/understand.md

 ## Benefits

-As AgnosticUI works across many frameworks—one stylesheet…many frameworks—your design system team will be able to generate a &ldquo;single source of truth&rdquo;.
+As AgnosticUI works across many frameworks—one stylesheet…many frameworks—your design system team will be able to generate a <span class="quoted">single source of truth</span>.
 This theme will manifest as a single [CSS custom properties theme](https://agnosticui.com/docs/theming.html) that can be imported across your various projects.

 <div class="mbe24"></div>